vinejs/vinejs.dev/content/docs/types/object.md

+---
+summary: The Object data type is used to validate an object and its properties
+---

 # Object type
 Ensure the value of a field is a valid JavaScript object literal.
 You may define a collection of properties you want to validate within the object.